Website URL : http://www.ucu.org.uk/3386||

 We need your help.
 The UCU has been one of the most active unions on environmental issues in the last few years.
 We train more Environment Reps than any other union.
 We have the largest number of reps of any other union.
 The last time that the Labour Research Department conducted a Green Reps survey on behalf of the TUC we had the 2nd highest response rate.

 Please circulate this survey to any rep or branch officer who can provide an update on the state of play in your institution.
 The information will be invaluable for providing an overview of current performance in this crucial area of working life.
 The information will be collated and form part of an LRD pamphlet scheduled for May, 2012.
 This pamphlet will be an important resource for UCU branches.

 UCU at the climate talks in Durban

-Graham Petersen, the UCU Environment Co-ordinator, has been attending COP17 as a delegate with the International Trade Union Confederation.
+Graham Petersen, the UCU Environment Co-ordinator, has been attending COP17, held in 2011, as a delegate with the International Trade Union Confederation.
 You can read his diary from his trip below.